castellco/bump-chart/README.md

 [Source](https://www.visualcapitalist.com/cp/how-americans-spend-their-money-2022/).

-# TODO reagarding the alternative visualization
+# TODO regarding the alternative visualization
 - Change fonts
 - Make tittle and subtitle bigger
 - Each treemap has to have a label.
 If not, make a legend.